Nemo157/hamlet/README.md

 # hamlet

-A low-level html event stream definition.
-The purpose of this library is to provide a simple API over which higher abstraction can be built on.
+Provides event definitions for HTML stream processing.
+The goal of this library is to provide a simple API over which higher abstraction can be built on.

 ## Example